rdallasgray/pallet/README.md

 ###Carton

-[Carton](https://github.com/rejeep/carton.git) is quickly becoming the de-facto package management system for Emacs.
+[Carton](https://github.com/rejeep/carton.git) is a dependency manager for Emacs, which is gaining currency especially in new Elisp projects.
 It provides a simple format for creating manifest files, and a set of functionality to install and update packages (as well as some very useful utilities for package *development*).

 The piece missing from Carton is the functionality to create and maintain a manifest file *in tandem* with package.el, Emacs' built-in package system.